fdw/rofimoji/src/picker/docs/rofimoji.1.md

 \--selector _SELECTOR_

-: Possible values: rofi, wofi
+: Possible values: rofi, wofi, fuzzel

       Choose the selector application manually.
-Usually `rofi`, but for Wayland, you may want `wofi`.
+Usually `rofi`, but for Wayland, you may want `wofi` or `fuzzel`.
 # KEYBINDINGS

 (optional) Select multiple emoji with shift+enter